67P/kredits-contracts/README.md

 [ganache](http://truffleframework.com/ganache/) to run a local development chain.
 Using the ganache simulator no full Ethereum node is required.

-We use the default aragon-cli devchain command to confgure and run a local development ganache.
+We use the default aragon-cli devchain command to configure and run a local development ganache.

     $ npm run devchain (or aragon devchain --port 7545)